(Getting to the end — thank you so much for putting up with these January in Duluth encroachments in this wonderful space.)

 Last night I attended a very special evening of area writers sharing essays, poems and stories at Teatro Zuccone.
 It’s really exciting to see this kind of event assembled.
 Kudos to all involved.
 If winter is the off-season for the Duluth arts and culture scene, you’d never know it by all the things happening in our community these days.
 Here’s a link to my review of the event last night and the writers who alternately made us laugh or think more deeply about the meanings of our lives, sometimes at the same time.

-Here is what your monitors look like when you spend your Saturday night migrating PDD to a new VPS server.
+Here is what monitors look like when one spends his Saturday night migrating Perfect Duluth Day to a new VPS server.
 The amount of data currently used by PDD is 3.4GB, needless to say that takes a little while to transfer and reconfigure.
-If you are seeing this post you are seeing PDD on its new home.
-Oh side-note, the old server was in Canada the new one is in the USA….

 Is anybody else a little freaked out about all the crime in Duluth lately?